moonorange/moonorange/README.md

 Thank you for visiting my profile.

-Software engineer with five years of experience working in engineering teams across Japan, India, and Germany.
+Software engineer with experience working in engineering teams across Japan, India, and Germany.

 Experienced in building reliable, high-scale backend systems.